 .com: short for commercial.

 The .com domain name is used by commercial entities, such as companies or private corporations.
-The purpose of .com sites is usually to promote a product or a service.
+The purpose of .com sites is often to promote a product or a service, but it can be used very broadly by many different entities and organizations, such as news organizations.
+When looking at a .com website, it's important to evaluate other criteria to determine the overall credibility of the site.
 Example: http://www.target.com/ (Target Corporation)

 .net: short for network.